Blasteed/PersonalPortfolio/README.md

 # PersonalPortfolio
-This is my React Application and First try, creating my personal portfolio
+This is my React (preact) Application and First try, creating my personal portfolio